Lurk/bar/readme.md

 title: 'this is the blog'
 description: 'blog'
 dist_path: './dist' # destination
 robots_txt: './public/robots.txt' # Optional.
-Check 'robots.txt' part in this document for more info
+Check 'robots_txt' part in this document for more info
 template_config: # hash map to configure template free form, depends on a template
   favicon: './public/favicon.ico'
   svg_icon: './public/icon.svg'